SalAlba/matplotlib/README.md

 </figure>

+### Different Plots

+#### Scatter Plot (Relation plots)

+TODO ...
+What/Use/Dont's/Design Practices

+#### Correlogram  (Relation plots)

+TODO ...
+What/Use/Dont's/Design Practices

+#### Heatmap (Relation plots)

+TODO ...
+What/Use/Dont's/Design Practices

+#### Line Chart

+TODO ...
+What/Use/Dont's/Design Practices

+#### Bar Chart

+TODO ...
+What/Use/Dont's/Design Practices

+**Don'ts of Bar Charts**

++ Don't confuse vertical bar charts with histograms.
+Bar charts compare different variables or categories, while histograms show the distribution for a single variable.

++ Another common mistake is to use bar charts to show central tendencies among groups or categories.
+Use box plots or violin plots to show statistical measures or distributions in these cases.

+#### Radar Chart

+TODO ...
+What/Use/Dont's/Design Practices

+#### Pie Chart (Composition Plots)

+TODO ...
+What/Use/Dont's/Design Practices

+#### Variants: Donut Chart (Composition Plots)

+TODO ...
+What/Use/Dont's/Design Practices

+#### Stacked Bar Chart (Composition Plots)

+TODO ...
+What/Use/Dont's/Design Practices

+#### Stacked Area Chart (Composition Plots)

+TODO ...
+What/Use/Dont's/Design Practices

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.